Archisman-Mridha/dotfiles/README.md

 - [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

-## TODOS
+## TODOs

-- [ ] Detect the underlying OS and CPU architecture, based on which the [macos.config.nix](./.config/home-manager/macos.config.nix) or the [archlinux.config.nix](./.config/home-manager/archlinux.config.nix) will be imported in [flake.nix](./.config/home-manager/flake.nix).
+- [x] Detect the underlying OS and CPU architecture, based on which the [macos.config.nix](./.config/home-manager/macos.config.nix) or the [archlinux.config.nix](./.config/home-manager/archlinux.config.nix) will be imported in [flake.nix](./.config/home-manager/flake.nix).

 - [x] Setup gopass.